natcap/invest.users-guide/source/habitat_risk_assessment.rst

 The risk of human activities to habitats is modeled in four steps.

 **Step 1.** The first step involves determining the likelihood of exposure of the habitat to the stressor and the consequence of this exposure.
-Exposure and consequence are both determined by assigning a rating (typically 0-3) to a set of criteria for each attribute.
-We have provided the user with a set of standard used criteria, but any criteria may be added or removed.
-Guidelines for scoring of the default criterion are summarized below, and abbreviated descriptions of scoring on a 0-3 basis are provided in the tables produced from HRA Preprocessor.
+Exposure (E) and consequence (C) are both determined by assigning a rating (typically 1-3, with 0 = no score) to a set of criteria for each attribute.
+We have provided the user with a set of standard criteria used frequently in the scientific literature, but any criteria may be added or removed.
+Guidelines for scoring of the default criterion are summarized below, and abbreviated descriptions of scoring on a 1-3 basis are provided in the tables produced from HRA Preprocessor.
+Note that we treat "spatial overlap" which is one of the exposure criteria, differently from the other default criteria.
+For each grid cell in the study area, if a stressor and a habitat overlap in space, then spatial overlap = 1 and the model calculates E and C using the information about the other criteria and the equations below.
+If a stressor and a habitat do not overlap in a particular grid cell, we assume that spatial overlap = 0, E = 0, C = 0 and Risk = 0.
+Spatial overlap is determine by the model using the spatial layers for stressor and habiat provided by the user.
+The scores for all the other criteria are inputs to the model provided by the user.
 To ensure accuracy, we recommend that scores be determined using readily available data from peer-reviewed literature or published reports, however, you are free to use any data you believe to be the most accurate.
-For each score assigned, you should also indicate the quality of the data used to determine the score and the weighted importance of the criteria relative to other criteria.
+For each score assigned, you may also indicate the quality of the data used to determine the score and the weighted importance of the criteria relative to other criteria.
 This allows you to assign greater weight to criteria where scoring confidence was higher, or to criteria which contribute more to risk in the system.
 Thus, the overall exposure :math:`E` and consequence :math:`C` scores are calculated as weighted averages of the exposure values :math:`e_i` and consequence values :math:`c_i`  for each criterion *i* as

 .. math:: E = \frac{\sum^N_{i=1}\frac{e_i}{d_i \cdot w_i}}{\sum^N_{i=1}\frac{1}{d_i \cdot w_i}}
    :label: eq1